pombreda/getpaid/getpaid.core/branches/brandon-no-overrides/src/getpaid/core/doc/off-site-payment-processors.rst

 There are several steps involved in writing an off-site payment processor, so here they are, in a simple list.
-Use this list as an overview to help orient you as you read through this document, and also as a checklist to make sure you have covered everything when you think your payment processor package is nearing completion.
+Use this list as an overview to keep you oriented you as you read through this document, and also as a checklist to make sure you have covered everything when you think your payment processor package is nearing completion.

 1. Provide a view that, through means of an HTML form, will direct the user off-site.
 This view will either be an alternative to the normal